iamantony/iamantony.github.io/_draft/my_dev_machine.md

 sudo apt-get intall linux-headers-$(uname -r)
 ```

-I recommend to reboot your VOS after this command so changes in OS could be applied.
+I recommend to reboot your VDOS after this command so changes in OS could be applied.

-After VOS reboot check that virtual CD-drive of your VOS is empty.
+After VDOS reboot check that virtual CD-drive of your VDOS is empty.
 Then choose in VirtualBox menu: Devices -> Insert Guest Additions CD image.
-VirtualBox will try to mount its "Guest Additions CD" into VOS CD-drive.
+VirtualBox will try to mount its "Guest Additions CD" into VDOS CD-drive.
 After that you will see a small window that will offer you to run installation script.
 Press "Run" button.

 It is very likely that installation will go smoothly.
 If during installation something went wrong, read program output - you will get some hints what you need to do (for example, install missed packages).

-After installation eject installation CD from virtual CD-drive and reboot VOS.
+After installation eject installation CD from virtual CD-drive and reboot VDOS.

 ### Set up shared folders

-One of the advantages of the VirtualBox are shared folders.
-It means that you can set some of the folders of your host OS to be shared with VOS.
+One of the advantages of the VirtualBox is support of shared folders.
+It means that you can set some of the folders of your host OS to be shared with VDOS.
 You can share folders in read-only mode or give full access to them.
 This is very useful feature.
-For example, in host OS you can create folder with your projects and then share it with VOS.
+For example, in host OS you can create folder with your projects and share it with VDOS.
 You would have only one copy of your projects and will be able to work with them in both OS-s.

-Let's share "Projects" folder with VOS (with the help of [this article][mount_shared_folder]):
+Let's share "Projects" folder with VDOS (with the help of [this article][mount_shared_folder]):

-1. Turn off your VOS.
+1. Turn off your VDOS.
-2. In VirtualBox Manager open Settings of your VOS.
+2. In VirtualBox Manager open Settings of your VDOS.
 3. In "Shared folders" section add shared folder "Projects" (don't forget to set "Auto-mount" option).
-4. Start your VOS and open Terminal.
+4. Start your VDOS and open Terminal.
 4. Add your user to group "vboxsf" to see content of the shared folders:
     ``` bash
     sudo usermod -aG vboxsf user_name
     ```

-5. Log out from the VOS and log in.
+5. Log out from the VDOS and log in.
-6. Shared folder will be automatically be mounted to **/media/user_name/sf_Projects** or **/media/sf_Projects**.
+6. Shared folder will be automatically mounted to **/media/user_name/sf_Projects** or **/media/sf_Projects**.
 Check that you can see content of shared folder.
-7. For easy access / convenience, you may create a symbolic link to the mounted shared folder in your home folder:
+7. For easy access/convenience, you may create a symbolic link to the mounted shared folder in your home folder:

     ``` bash
     sudo ln -s /media/sf_Projects /home/user_name/Projects
     ```

+### Create snapshot of VDOS

+Before we start to install additional software to VDOS, I would recommend you to create snapshot of your VDOS.
+If something went wrong during software installation, you will be able to roll back any changes and start again.
+How to create snapshot:

+- Turn off VDOS.
+- In VirtualBox window go to the "Snaphots" tab and press button "Take a snapshot".

 ### Install basic packages